-The Society of Energy Professionals went through a six-month process to define our identity and values.
+The Society of United Professionals went through a six-month process to define our identity and values.
 From that, we created a narrative to tell the story of who we are, built a visual identity that represents that story and proposed a name that encapsulates it all.
 In short, we went through a rebranding process.

 The proposed new name for our union is Society of United Professionals.

 Society Council Delegates voted unanimously to recommend members support this name change in a referendum.
 All members will have a chance to vote in the referendum during the winter of 2018.

 Who are the Society of United Professionals?

 We are the union of choice for Ontario’s professional workers.

 We stand up for our members in their workplace, at the bargaining table, and in the community.
 We set our members up for the future by defending their interests today.